pontazaricardo/Arduino_LinkIt7697_Servo_motor_Light_Sensor/README.md

 ## Extensions

 This project can be modified to use any other analogic sensor, such as a light sensor.
 Just connect it to the A0 port.

+## Demo

+A demo of servo motor moving to different positions depending on the detected light intensity can be seen below.